Tom Wilson returns, but Capitals’ winning streak is halted by Rangers

 The Rangers and goaltender Keith Kinkaid had other ideas, however.
 Kinkaid stopped 28 shots, and the Capitals’ run was halted in a 3-1 loss to their middling East Division rival.

 “I thought as the game wore on, we started to generate more chances and more looks,” Capitals Coach Peter Laviolette said.
 “We had lots of attempts.
-They did a good job of blocking shots, but we had zone time.
-We were doing a lot of things we wanted, just unable to get it done.”
+They did a good job of blocking shots, but we had [offensive] zone time.
+We were doing a lot of things we wanted — just unable to get it done.”

-The Capitals knotted the game at 1 early in the third period on John Carlson’s seventh goal of the season, but Mika Zibanejad scored the game-winner for the Rangers with 2:32 left in the third period after he knocked Brenden Dillon off the puck in the Capitals’ defensive zone.
-Brett Howden added an empty-netter to seal the loss.
+The Capitals knotted the score at 1 early in the third period on John Carlson’s seventh goal of the season, but Mika Zibanejad scored the game-winner for the Rangers with 2:32 left after he knocked defenseman Brenden Dillon off the puck in the Capitals’ zone.
+Brett Howden added an empty-netter to seal the Capitals’ loss.

 “It was a tough bounce; it was a tough break,” Laviolette said of Zibanejad’s game-winner.
 “Dilly’s been so good for us.
 It was just one of those bounces that didn’t go our way.
 We’ll move past it.
 We’ll get ready for the next game.
 He’s a guy that’s been so strong for us the entire year for so many different reasons and so many different roles.
 We’ll move past that.”

-The Capitals are now 1-3-0 against the Rangers (13-13-4).
-They were trying to build off their Friday night victory against the Rangers, but their offense came too late.
+The Capitals fell to 1-3-0 against the sixth-place Rangers (13-13-4).
+They were trying to build off their Friday night victory against New York, but the offense came too late.
 The only puck they got past Kinkaid came when Carlson swatted in a rebound in front 5:55 into the final period.
-Wilson was credited with the primary assist on the play.
+Wilson was credited with the primary assist.

-Washington had a prime power play chance nearly midway through the third period, but could not convert.
-It went 0-for-4 in the game.
-In four meetings with the Rangers this season, the Capitals’ power play is now 0-for-13.
+Washington had a prime power-play chance nearly midway through the third but could not convert.
+It went 0 for 4 in the game.
+In their four meetings with the Rangers this season, the Capitals’ power play is 0 for 13.

 “I thought we played well tonight,” Carlson said.
 “You want to find ways to win no matter how it shakes out, whether we’re dominating or whether we’re getting dominated, too.
 So it doesn’t matter how much success we’ve had.
 As players, competitors, we just want to do anything we can to win, and I think we’re all disappointed regardless of how our record has been lately.”